Kully/VLAHB/README.md

 | `$ python3 assembler.py C.asm -s` | Compile all files in /asm and start at top of C.asm |
 | `$ python3 assembler.py B.asm C.asm -s` | Compile all files in /asm and start at top of B.asm |

-2. Run `$ xxd -c 4 bin/file.bin` to view the machine code displayed as hex in the terminal.
+#### Debug Messages

-3. Turn on DEBUG mode [here](https://github.com/Kully/VLAHB/blob/master/vm.c#L17) to get helpful debug messages printed per instruction in terminal. _Slows down virtual machine a ton._
+Turn on DEBUG mode [here](https://github.com/Kully/VLAHB/blob/master/vm.c#L17) to get helpful debug messages printed per instruction in terminal. _Slows down virtual machine a ton._

+#### View Machine Code
+Run `$ xxd -c 4 bin/file.bin` to view the machine code displayed as hex in the terminal.

 ---